 If your child is an aspiring entomologist, he or she will love the Educational Insights GeoSafari Ant Factory.
 This is an escape-proof ant habitat that allows children to observe the life cycle of ants in the comfort of their homes.
 The set includes a water dropper and canal starting tool to get your ant colony off to a flying start.
 Each ant colony also comes with a helpful 24-page book full of ant colony hints and tips.
 Live ants are not included, but you will receive a certificate to send off for a tube of live ants via mail.

-The Uncle Milton Ant Farm is a simple yet effective design to help kids learn more about these fascinating creatures.
+The Uncle Milton Ant Farm is a simple yet effective design to help kids learn more about these fascinating creatures and explore nature.
 The ant habitat contains clean sand so the ants can build a network of tunnels for the colony.
-It also includes a water dropper and a year’s supply of ant food containing all the minerals, vitamins and protein industrious harvester ants need for good health.
+It also includes a water dropper and a year’s supply of ant food containing all the minerals, vitamins, and protein industrious harvester ants need for good health.
 Live ants are not included, but you can order them from the supplier.
 The colony is break-resistant and escape-proof, so there is no chance of any ants escaping into your child’s bedroom.

 Ants are not your average pet, but they can offer hours of fun and fascination.
 Your kids will love watching their new ant pets build tunnels and nurture their babies.
 An ant farm is great for adults, too!